Samuel Blatchford: Early life and career

 Blatchford was born in Auburn, New York, on March 9, 1820.
-He was the eldest of five children born to Julia Ann (née Mumford) Blatchford and Richard Milford Blatchford.
+He was the eldest of five children born to Julia Ann Blatchford (née Mumford) and Richard Milford Blatchford.
 U.S. Army Major General Richard M. Blatchford was his cousin.

-Blatchford studied law under Seward and then entered into the private practice of law with his father and uncle.
+Blatchford read law under Seward and then entered into the private practice of law with his father and uncle.
 In 1854, he moved to New York City and started a law firm, Blatchford, Seward & Griswold, now known as Cravath, Swaine & Moore.
 He became well known for preparing summaries of United States circuit court cases, serving for a time as reporter of decisions for the Circuit Court in New York, and developed a lucrative practice in admiralty law.

 On May 3, 1867, Blatchford received a recess appointment from President Andrew Johnson to a seat on the United States District Court for the Southern District of New York vacated by Samuel Betts.
-Formally nominated on July 13, 1867, Blatchford was confirmed by the United States Senate three days later, receiving his commission the same day.
+Blatchford was formally nominated on July 13, 1867, and confirmed by the United States Senate and received his commission three days later.

-On February 15, 1878, President Rutherford B. Hayes promoted Blatchford to serve as Circuit Judge of the Second U.S. Judicial Circuit to fill the vacancy caused by the death of Alexander Smith Johnson.
-Blatchford was confirmed by the Senate, and received his commission, on March 4, 1878.
+On February 15, 1878, President Rutherford B. Hayes promoted Blatchford to serve on the United States Court of Appeals for the Second Circuit to fill the vacancy caused by the death of Alexander S. Johnson.
+Blatchford was confirmed by the Senate and received his commission on March 4, 1878.